cwncollab-org/component-kit/README.md

 # Component Kit

+> **Note**: This documentation was generated with the assistance of AI.
+While we strive for accuracy, please verify any code examples or implementation details in your specific use case.

 A React component library built with TypeScript and Vite.
 This package provides a set of reusable components built on top of [Material-UI (MUI)](https://mui.com/) and [Tanstack Form](https://tanstack.com/form/latest) for form handling.

 ## Features